phil-mira/AMLS_assignment24_25/README.md

 - `folder_A/models/`: Contains tuned models for implementation A
 - `folder_B/models/`: Contains tuned models for implementation B

-These models have been optimized using [describe optimization process/metrics] and are ready for immediate use.
+These models have been optimized using grid search and are ready for immediate use.

 ## Requirements